wtechgo/vidhop-android/readme.md

 ## Update & Uninstall

-To update, execute `updatevidhop`.
+>To update, execute `updatevidhop`.
-This command will update Termux, update all Python packages used by VidHop and download new code from GitHub using `Git`.
+>>This command will update Termux, update all Python packages used by VidHop and download new code from GitHub using `git fetch`.

-To uninstall, execute  `uninstallvidhop`.
+>To uninstall, execute  `uninstallvidhop`.
-This will remove `$PREFIX/opt/vidhop` and the loader.
-Your `sdcard/VidHop` directory will **not** be removed.
-You can delete it manually with your file manager if necessary.
+>>This will remove the code at `$PREFIX/opt/vidhop`, the loader at `$PREFIX/bin/vidhop` and the program will ask you
+>>if you want to delete your VidHop media and metadata directory at `/sdcard/VidHop`.

+In case you were wondering what `$PREFIX` is, it's a default [environment variable in Termux](https://github.com/termux/termux-packages/wiki/Termux-file-system-layout) that holds the path `/data/data/com.termux/files/usr`.
+That path is Termux' filesystem root, equivalent to `/` in Linux.

 ## Functional Information